This topic describes the typical scenarios for custom domain names and the procedure for binding a custom domain name to a web application.

 - Apply for an Internet Content Provider (ICP) filing for the custom domain name in the Alibaba Cloud ICP Filing system or add Alibaba Cloud as a service provider to the ICP filing information of the custom domain name.
 For more information, see ICP filing application overview.

-- Configure your endpoint as the canonical domain name (CNAME) for your custom domain
+- Configure your endpoint as the canonical domain name (CNAME) for your custom domain name.

 If you use Alibaba Cloud DNS, see the specific procedure in Quick Start.